haydnv/tinychain/README.md

 ### Safety

  * **Synchronization**: Tinychain's distributed Paxos algorithm automatically enables cross-service transactions within any set of services which support the Tinychain protocol.
  * **Hypothetical queries**: making changes to a production database is dangerous, particularly when the changes are inherently destructive (like dropping a column from a database table).
-Tinychain's hypothetical query feature mitigates this risk by allowing the developer to examine the state of their database *as if* a potentially-destructive change had been applied, without actually committing the change.
+Tinychain's hypothetical query feature mitigates this risk by allowing the developer to interact with their service *as if* a potentially-destructive change had been applied, without actually committing the change.
  * **Data encapsulation**: Tinychain integrates the database layer with the application layer of a cloud service, meaning that data never has to leave the application that authorizes access to it.
 Also, because Tinychain is a self-contained cloud-native runtime, a Tinychain service can easily be deployed to a user to run on-premises, meaning that the user never has to grant the vendor access to their data.
  * **Memory safety**: Around [70% of serious security bugs](https://www.zdnet.com/article/microsoft-70-percent-of-all-security-bugs-are-memory-safety-issues/) are memory-safety bugs.
 Tinychain is written in [Rust](http://www.rust-lang.org), which mitigates this risk by building memory safety into the language itself.